-1. Show learners a picture of a painting that uses pointillism on the next 5 mins page.
-(You can pass the image around in class).
-Ask them to discuss the following things: What do you see?
-What do you notice about the style of the painting?
-How do you identify objects in the painting?
-1. Explain that vision involves identifying patterns, like many pixels that 5 mins form a picture.
-Pixels are the smallest area of a screen or picture. • When we zoom into a picture, we can see small dots that form the picture.
-These dots are called pixels. • Artists use a technique called pointillism, where dots are used in patterns to create an image.
-3. Learners must now create their own picture using pointillism.
-They must: 15 mins • Draw any picture. • Decide the colour of each object in advance. • Use anything with a thin tip (twig, back of a pencil, earbud, etc) or their finger to add colour. • Ensure that learners are not seeing each other's drawings for the next 、 activity.
-1 -'(You can make your own colours using spices and other household Ę items (for example, Turmeric powder for yellow).]
-4. Learners will then do an activity to understand the idea of zooming in 1E mine and abstraction.
-Get learners to: 15 mins
+- 1. Show learners a picture of a painting that uses pointillism like this 10 mins one.
+Ask them to discuss the following things: - What do you see? - What do you notice about the style of the painting? - How do you identify objects in the painting? - Explain that vision involves identifying patterns, like many pixels that 5 mins form a picture.
+Pixels are the smallest area of a screen or picture. - When we zoom into a picture, we can see small dots that form the picture.
+These dots are called pixels. - Artists use a technique called pointillism, where dots are used in patterns to create an image. - Learners must now create their own picture using pointillism.
+They 25 mins must: - Draw any picture. - Decide the colour of each object in advance. - Use anything with a thin tip (twig, back of a pencil, earbud, etc) or their finger to add colour.

+You can make your own colours using spices and other household items (for example, Turmeric powder for yellow).

-- Make a tiny hole in a sheet of paper and place it on top of their drawing. - Ask their partner: What do you see or notice?
-What do you think this drawing is based on what you see or notice?
+- 4. Learners will then do an activity to understand the idea of zooming in and abstraction.
+Learners use your own drawing and ask the questions to peer using the following steps: - Make a tiny hole in a sheet of paper and place it on top of their drawing.
+Ask: What do you see or notice?
+What is your hypothesis or interpretation of what this might be based on what you see or notice?

-• Use the same sheet of paper, but make the hole a bit larger.
+- Use the same sheet of paper, but make the hole a bit larger.
 Ask: what new things do you see or notice?
-How does this change your initial idea of what the drawing was?
+How does this change your hypothesis or interpretation? - Finally, without the paper, ask: What do you see or notice?
+What is your hypothesis or interpretation of what this might be based on what you see or notice?

-- 6. Explain that this process of "zooming out" is called "abstraction" and 5 mins patterns help us do this. - An abstraction involves hiding out or ignoring details to form a general theory or picture about something. - For example, if someone eats too many sweets everyday, we can zoom out and say that they will face teeth issues over a year. - Patterns help us move away from specifics to understand what is repeating and in what way.
-Without patterns, we would not be able to understand what we see around us! - 7.
-Discuss with learners: - What kind of things do you think we can do with patterns when we understand them this way?
-(Eg: Weather reporting, sports predictions, 5 mins economic trends, etc.) - Think for a few minutes, and write down your ideas. - Then share them with the class.
+- Explain that this process of "zooming out" is called "abstraction" and 10 mins patterns help us do this. - An abstraction involves hiding out or ignoring details to form a general theory or picture about something.
+Abstraction is the opposite of specification or staying at the level of the details. - For example, when someone drives a car, they do not think about how the internal machines in the car work.
+They simply drive using the steering wheel and pedals. - Patterns help us move away from specifics to understand what is repeating and in what way.
+Without patterns, we would not be able to understand what we see around us!

+7. Discuss with learners:

+- What kind of things do you think we can do with patterns when we understand them this way? - Think for a few minutes, and write down your ideas. - Then share them with the class.